ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 for the original ciphersuites of QUICv1, but it is not guaranteed by the QUIC Invariants.
 Future ciphersuites and QUIC versions could in principle produce packets that are too short or repeat the values at this location.
-When using the "scramble" transform, clients MUST NOT offer any configuration that could cause the client or target to violate this requirement.
+When using the scramble transform, clients MUST NOT offer any configuration that could cause the client or target to violate this requirement.

 # Example

 Consider a client that is establishing a new QUIC connection through the proxy.
-In this example, the client prefers the "scramble" transform, but also offers "null".
+In this example, the client prefers the scramble transform, but also offers the null transform.
 It has selected a Client Connection ID of 0x31323334.
 In order to inform a proxy of the new QUIC Client Connection ID, the client also sends a REGISTER_CLIENT_CID capsule.